bweatherson/demons/latest-export.md

-### An Argument against EDT {#badargument}
+### An Argument against EDT {@badargumentedt}

 - Open Ended Good
 - Of course, this is a bad argument

 ### A Recipe for Counterexamples {#recipe}

-Once you see the idea behind the argument in section \@ref(badargument), it's easy to see how to construct 'counterexamples' to any decision theory that allows for dilemmas.
+Once you see the idea behind the argument in subsection \@ref(badargumentedt), it's easy to see how to construct 'counterexamples' to any decision theory that allows for dilemmas.
 For instance, here is a general purpose recipe for constructing counterexamples to most forms of Causal Decision Theory, causal defensivism included.

 Step One
 :    Find some game where one player has demon-like payouts, and there is no pure strategy equilibrium for the other player.
 By a 'demon-like payout', I mean that player's payouts are all 1s and 0s, and you can sensibly interpret the 1s as situations where they correctly predicted the other player's choice.